%

 What is Compound Annual Growth Rate (CAGR)?

 CAGR smooths irregular growth: CAGR = (End/Start)^(1/years) - 1.
-Shows equivalent steady growth rate over a period.
+It shows the equivalent steady annual growth rate over a period.